jarpsimoes/jarpsimoes.github.io/src/assets/content/tutorials/landing-zone.md

 ### 3. Create LANDING-ZONE-MODULE

-This is the simplest module, to be reach your target only needs to create a resource group with the selected name and a storage account with a container to be used as state storage for each of next components
+This is the simplest module.
+To reach your target, you only need to create a resource group with the selected name and a storage account with a container to be used as state storage for each of next components

 ---
-**Note**: In this example, that module will not have state control, but this isn't a right implementation.
-Will be used the Azure Resources to store states, then needs provide landing zone before are ready to save states.
+**Note**: In this example, that module will not have state control, but this isn't the right implementation.
+The Azure Resources are used to store states, then needs to provide landing zone before being ready to save states.
 ---

-Open file with your preferred IDE (such VS Code, Intellij, vim) and paste the following
+Open file with your preferred IDE (such as VS Code, Intellij, vim) and paste the following
 content:

 Create Resource Group: